 Asking whether the process was difficult, Alice assured us it was a lot easier than she thought.
 “We basically got in touch with Manchester People First, who have a really good network and they helped advice us with what we should do and how we should do it”.

-After the night’s huge popularity, there are plans for even more accessible events to start in Manchester.
+After the night’s huge popularity, there are plans for even more accessible events to start in Manchester in the New Year.

-Stephen Hughes from Manchester People First is hopeful that this is the case “We want this to become a main stay of nightlife in Manchester, and we would love to see lots more clubs open for people with a learning disability, so they can feel part of the community that they live in”.
+Stephen Hughes from Manchester People First is hopeful that this is the case: “We would love to see lots more clubs open for people with a learning disability, so they can feel part of the community that they live in”.